0xPARC/zk-bug-tracker/README.md

 **Preventative Techniques**

 To prevent these types of bugs, it is important to understand the ins and outs of whatever coding language was used to create the circuits.
 That way one can quickly identify what's constrained and what's assigned.
 Additionally, it is extremely important to go over each constraint in detail to ensure that the system is constrained to the exact expected behavior.
 Do not consider assignments when doing this, only the constraints.
-A great way to ensure your constrains are sufficient is through [formal verification](https://en.wikipedia.org/wiki/Formal_verification).
+A great way to ensure your constraints are sufficient is through [formal verification](https://en.wikipedia.org/wiki/Formal_verification).
 Some tools are currently in the process that will help enable quick formal verification for circom and halo2 circuits.

 **References**
 1. [Circom Documentation](https://docs.circom.io/circom-language/signals/)